Educator Information

 2. Faculty experts to assist you

-3. Join JWU’s mailing list and Check out social media
+3. Join JWU’s mailing list and explore social media

 4. Find Your Local Admissions Rep

-Johnson & Wales has over 40 full-time admissions reps living across the country.
+Johnson & Wales has full-time admissions reps who are available to answer your questions.
 Find the rep for your city and state.

 5. Visit JWU